Artist Submissions

 Victoria Guy is the glassblower behind Lady Glass who has a passion for sculpting; she enjoys making vibrantly hued, tactile work that is inviting to touch.
 She is a graduate from the Sheridan College's Bachelors of Craft and Design specializing in glass making, and a resident artist at Toronto Harbourfront Center.

-Wendy Lisa Nichol is a Toronto based ceramic artist.
-She received a BFA in Drawing & Painting with a minor in Material Arts & Design from OCADU in 2014.
-With 10+ years of experience in ceramics, the work she creates is hand-built by coiling and slab building with clay.
-Wendy alternates her practice to find the balance between sculptural art objects and unique functional homewares.
+Wendy Lisa Nichol is a Toronto-based ceramic artist.
+She received a BFA in Drawing & Painting with a minor in Material Arts & Design from OCAD University in 2014.
+With more than 10 years experience in ceramics, the work she creates is hand-built by coiling and slab building.
+Nichol alternates her practice to find the balance between sculptural art objects and unique functional homewares.

 William Lee moved to Scarborough Ontario from Hong Kong at 7 years old with his family.
 He’s always had an interest in crafts and began learning wheel throwing in May of 2013.
 William wishes to create dinnerware that pushes the boundaries of traditional designs by creating work with a variety of glazes and forms.

 Born in Japan, Yumiko Katsuya became a Canadian resident in 1971.
-She started pottery in 1983 when she joined the Hill Potters Guild in Richmond Hill, Ontario where many of her works continue to be displayed in their permanent collection today.
-A past member of the Toronto Potters from 2005 to 2015, she moved to Ottawa joining the Ottawa Guild of Potters in 2016 where she is presently based.
+She started pottery in 1983 when she joined the Hill Potters Guild in Richmond Hill, Ontario.
+Many of her works continue to be on display in their permanent collection.
+She is also a past member of the Toronto Potters from 2005 to 2015, and moved to Ottawa joining the Ottawa Guild of Potters in 2016.
 Yumiko has several awards including the Juror’s Choice Awards at the Hill Potters Guild Show in Richmond Hill, People’s Choice Award at the Toronto Potters Show and the Karen Latorre Award at the Toronto Potters Biennial Exhibition at the Gardiner Museum, Toronto.
-Her work is at the Gardiner Museum Gift Shop, the Dish Gallery in the Distillery District, Toronto, and The Ottawa Guild of Potters show in Ottawa.
-Yumiko covers a variety of styles.
-Her fans have described them all as having a peaceful quality.
-Seen through the exquisite beauty of her signature crystalline pieces and the inviting cheerfulness of her sweet “Wildflower” collection.
-She has a passion for creating functional art, utilizing special techniques and glazes such as Fretwork, Neriage (swirled colored clay), and Crystalline glaze, to materialize her ideas.
-Captivated by its ethereal quality, Yumiko has been focusing on further developing her use of crystalline glazes in recent years.
+Recently Yumiko announced her retirement after 41 years in clay.
+We thank her efforts and dedication to the ceramic community.
+View her last collection online.

 Zara Gardner is a Barbados-born ceramic artist currently living and working in Toronto.
 She received her BA (Honours) in Fine Art from the University of Guelph in 2010, followed by a Certificate in Ceramics from the Haliburton School of Art and Design, Fleming College in 2017.
 She creates objects in clay that range from functional to sculptural, sparking concern, curiosity, and appreciation for the natural world.